i6/ibg/about.rst

 *   http://www.inform-fiction.org/

     The Inform home page, maintained by Graham Nelson and a small team of helpers.
-Most important, this is where you can find the *Inform Designer's Manual* in PDF format.
+Most important, this is where you can find the |DM4| in PDF format.

 *   http://mirror.ifarchive.org/